HwWobbe/DefinitiveData-DeltaAlerts/README.md

 <hr>

-* is it sensible to re-use prior patches as a Branch ?
 * Benefits need to be confirmed
 * CPC: URM cost savings
 * Discuss the reasons for Changes (Deltas) that should trigger "Alerts".